The Case Against the Sexual Revolution

-The Case Against the Sexual Revolution is a book by journalist, Louise Perry, published by Polity, which comments on sex in the twenty-first century.
+The Case Against the Sexual Revolution is a book by British journalist Louise Perry, published by Polity, which comments on sex in the twenty-first century.
 The book has a foreword by Kathleen Stock.

 In the book, Perry, a columnist at the New Statesman, compares liberal feminists surrounding sex to capitalism.
 Perry argues that effective means of contraception has benefited men by representing sex as a recreational activity.
-Perry explores the abuse of women who produce pornography, arguing the notion of consent can mask harms and the association between pornography and violence sexual behaviour.
+Perry explores the abuse of women who produce pornography, arguing the notion of consent can mask harms and the association between pornography and violent sexual behaviour.
 Considering men, Perry notes the temporal correlation between erectile dysfunction and the use of pornography.

 Perry draws upon her experience of working in a rape crisis centre to argue that liberal feminism minimises the sex differences, resulting in an unwillingness to consider what women can do to reduce the risk of sexual assault in a desire to avoid victim blaming.
-Perry argues that conceptions about rape being motivated by the desire for power may be incorrect and may be motivated by a desire for sexual gratification.
-Perry argues the sex-positive movement requires women to not comment on certain sexual behaviours such as kinks, sex work, and engage in sexual behaviour like men.
-Perry expresses alarm at the sexual practice of choking, noting an increase in the practice and concern regarding the rough sex murder defense.
+Perry argues that the idea that rape is motivated by the desire for power may be incorrect, with the underlying cause sometimes being a desire for sexual gratification.
+Perry argues that the sex-positive movement requires women to not comment on certain sexual behaviours such as kinks, sex work, and engage in sexual behaviour like men.
+Perry expresses alarm at the sexual practice of choking, noting an increase in the practice and concern regarding the rough sex murder defence.